 Veganism has skyrocketed in recent years, with more and more of us choosing to adopt a plant-based diet.
 According to a recent survey, more than 3.5 million British people now identify as vegan, while almost 250,000 omnivores gave Veganuary a go this year.
 This change in attitude towards our diet has not gone unnoticed by the London restaurant scene: many of the capital’s finest dining spots are adding innovative and delicious vegan dishes to their menus to meet modern needs.
 The days of bland, boring vegan dining are long gone.
 So, we’ve rounded up some of the best vegan-friendly spots in London…

 One of London’s best vegetarian restaurants known for its adventurous, innovative dishes, Vanilla Black offers an impressive five-course vegan tasting menu.
-Enjoy savoury dishes like cauliflower croquette with pickled cauliflower, endive and cocoa; and fried shiitake, pine nut puree and crispy enoki, followed by a refreshing coconut sorbet served with coconut crumble to finish. £55pp, wine pairing an extra £32pp
+Enjoy savoury dishes like cauliflower croquette with pickled cauliflower, endive and cocoa; and baby fennel with creamed lemon and toast, followed by a refreshing coconut sorbet served with coconut crumble to finish. £55pp, wine pairing an extra £32pp.